-

 Examples:

-matchesPattern(null, null) -> true matchesPattern(null, *) -> false matchesPattern(*, null) -> false matchesPattern(Pattern.compile("a"), "a") -> true matchesPattern(Pattern.compile("a"), "b") -> false
+matchesPattern(null, null) -> true matchesPattern(null, *) -> false matchesPattern(*, null) -> false matchesPattern(Pattern.compile("a"), "a") -> true matchesPattern(Pattern.compile("a"), "b") -> false- Parameters:

-- The string to check- Returns:
+pattern- The pattern to matchstr- The string to check- Returns:

 - True if the string matches the pattern, false otherwise